37 Environmental policy

 What causes environmental problems?

 Another important element of environmental policy debate concerns the ‘identification’ of the cause, or causes, of environmental problems.
-For Stone, such debates involve competing ‘causal stories’ which means that part of what is at stake in political debate about environmental issues is what is considered to be the cause of the problem: identification of the cause of the environmental issues is as much political as it is technical.[21]
+For Stone, such debates involve competing ‘causal stories’ which means that part of what is at stake in political debate is what is considered to be the cause of the problem: identification of the cause of the environmental issues is as much political as it is technical.[21]

 At a systemic level, environmental degradation has been attributed to factors such as overpopulation, technology, production and consumption, Western science and patriarchy, and the Judeo–Christian tradition.
 Paterson’s analysis of international relations literature discusses some of the different ‘causes’ of global environmental issues identified and the implications of these different framings for the types of solutions advocated.
 For example: liberal institutionalists see global environmental issues as being caused by an inter-state ‘tragedy of the commons’[22] with no systematic pattern of winners and losers, with these issues able to be addressed through the building of international institutions.
 Realists see discrete trends such as population growth or technology as the cause, with these amenable to solution through a focus on security.
 Eco-socialists see capital accumulation as the cause of global environmental issues, with the solution being the overthrow of capitalism.
 Deep ecologists have philosophical outlooks which see the domination of nature as being the cause, with their response being grassroots resistance to create decentralised, egalitarian, self-reliant communities.[23]

 Responsibility for environmental problems can also be assigned to individuals, groups and organisations, such as past and present governments, the failings of bureaucracy, or the operations of particular businesses or industry sectors.
-For example, Coffey and Marston explored how the causes of environmental issues were represented in a sustainability framework developed by the Victorian government in 2005.
-Their analysis showed that the Victorian government placed the primary responsibility for Victoria’s environmental challenges on the everyday choices made by Victorians, rather than the policy settings established by governments or the activities of industry and business.[25]
+For example, Coffey and Marston explored how the causes of environmental issues were represented in a sustainability framework developed by the Victorian government.
+Their analysis showed that the government placed the primary responsibility for Victoria’s environmental challenges on the everyday choices made by Victorians, rather than the policy settings established by governments or the activities of industry and business.[25]

 What should be done, and by whom?